munshidds/Trekking-potential-prediction/README.md

 Topic = Trekking potential prediction
-In this project, It is predicted that whether a person will be capable of hiking or not, by analysing certain features such as age, height, weight, gender, habits like smoking or not, fascination towards the journey , climate, jeep service, package price, and feedback of former hikers , with the help of some collected datas.
+In this project, It is predicted that whether a person will be capable of hiking or not, by analysing certain features such as age, gender, habits like smoking or not, fascination towards the journey , climate, jeep service, package price, and feedback of former hikers , with the help of some collected datas.

 Motive

-I have some reasons for create Trekking potential prediction, basically, i am a trekking lover, when I was a trekking, I could see that some one of persons were struggling for reaching the target.
-The reason why they were struggling is their fitness wasn’t okay for the journey.
-I am sure that using a web like this before come, they can understand whether they were  able to do this trekking or not
+I have some reasons for create Trekking potential prediction, basically, i am a trekking lover, when I was in trekking, I could see that some one of hikers were struggling for reaching the target.
+The reason why they were struggling was that, their fitness wasn’t okay for the journey. before going fora trekking, using a web help like this will make them understand wether they will be capable of hiking or not

-Import
+Imports

 •	import numpy as np
 •	import pandas as pd
 •	import joblib